Art and Design

 Extended Learning Faculty

 The provision for Special Educational Needs is a particularly good feature of De La Salle School.
-The Extended Learning Faculty is staffed by a SENCO, an Admin Assistant, a Literacy Tutor and twelve non-teacher support staff.
+The Extended Learning Faculty is staffed by a SENCO, Assistant SENCO, an Admin Assistant, a Literacy Tutor and ten non-teacher support staff.
 Work is done with students who have difficulty either within the context of the classroom situation where they receive individual support, or in a withdrawal situation for specific, targeted interventions either individually or in small groups.

 The policy for Special Educational Needs is comprehensive and follows the Essex County Guidelines and the SEN Code of Practice.
 The full policy (updated in 2012) can be found in the collection of school policy documents.